-Josh had come home from school excited about his new playground term.
+Josh came home from school excited about his new playground term.
 I won’t say what it was.
-We’ll just call it “It would make a sailor blush.”
-He launched the words on the family during the evening meal.
-Shocked, Michelle became emotional and punished him by making threats and issuing warnings.
+Let’s just say that “it would make a sailor blush.”
+He launched the word on the family during the evening meal.
+Shocked, his mother became emotional and punished him by making threats and issuing warnings.
 He responded by calling her that name and was sent to his room for the rest of the evening.

-During the next few weeks, Michelle exhausted all of the traditional discipline techniques to no avail.
+During the next few weeks, Michelle exhausted her traditional discipline techniques, all to no avail.
 The problem just kept getting worse.
 In desperation, she attended a Love and Logic parenting course with her neighbor.

-The course facilitator suggested that she use a Love and Logic generic consequence called the “Energy Drain.”
-Michelle could hardly sleep that night knowing she had found an answer to her problem.
+The course facilitator suggested that she use a Love and Logic generic consequence, the “Energy Drain.”
+Michelle could hardly sleep that night believing that she had found an answer to her problem.

-She had her opportunity the very next day.
-As she drove Josh home from school, he got mad about something and “It would make a sailor blush” came spewing out of his mouth.
+Her opportunity came the very next day.
+As she drove Josh home from school, he got mad about something and the “it would make a sailor blush” word came spewing out of his mouth.
 Michelle seized the opportunity.
-She pulled the car to the curb, held her head in her hands, and began moaning, “Oh… oh…”
+She pulled the car to the curb, held her head in her hands, and began moaning, “Oh… oh….”

 A shocked Josh was quick to say, “Mom, what’s wrong?
 What’s happening?”